LeSpocky/ptxdist/doc/ref_parameter.rst

   suppress output, show only stderr

 ``--verbose``, ``-v``
-  be more verbose, print command before execute them
+  be more verbose, print command before execution

 ``--output-sync``, ``--no-output-sync``
   enable or disable output synchronization.
 By default output